garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 sudo apt -y install open-iscsi
 ```

 The  iSCSI qualified name (IQN) of the Pi is defined in `/etc/iscsi/initiatorname.iscsi`.
-During installation the initial IQN will be generated.
-If you wish to create a new IQN then use the `iscsi-iname` utility, it will print out new IQN for you.
+During installation the initial IQN will be generated automatically.
+If you wish to create a new IQN then use the `iscsi-iname` utility, it will print out a new IQN for you.

 Now we need to change some of the Open-iSCSI default configuration.